-The Board and the CEO may be available to receive reports of, investigate, discuss and make recommendations in respect of:
+The Board and the CEO may be available to receive reports of, investigate, discuss, and make recommendations in respect of:

-- a) significant breaches or suspected breaches of this Code; - b) significant whistleblower reports; and - c) other significant conduct and culture (including integrity and personal conduct) issues.
+(a) significant breaches or suspected breaches of this Code;

+- (b) significant whistleblower reports; and - (c) other significant conduct and culture (including integrity and personal conduct) issues.

-Covered Individuals who do not comply with the standards of behaviour identified in this Code, including taking part in an action that furthers their private interests and breaching the standards of behaviour in this Code may be disciplined, up to and including termination.
+Covered Individuals who do not comply with the standards, requirements and expectations identified in this Code, including taking part in an action that furthers their private interests and breaching the standards of behaviour in this Code may be disciplined, up to and including termination.

-7.0 Notice
+5. Notice

-The establishment of this Code and the oversight of its implementation by Management is the responsibility of the Board.
-Overall administration of this Code will be managed by the Chief Operating Officer and the IAC's General Counsel, who will report regularly to the Board on any Code matters.
+The establishment of this Code and the oversight of its implementation by the Code Administrator is the responsibility of the Board.
+Overall administration of this Code will be managed by the Chief Executive Officer and IAC's General Counsel, who will report regularly to the Board on any Code matters.

-The Code will be published on the IAC's website on or before February 12, 2021 and will come into effect 60 calendar days after it is published.
+The Code will be published on IAC's website on or before June 24, 2024, and will come into effect eight calendar days after it is published.